 I have extensive experience in working with adults as well as with children and young people, both in my private practice and through my commitment to various charities.
 In the past few years, I have been working as school and community-based young people counsellor for Blaenau-Gwent Youth Services in South Wales.
 As a BACP member I adhere to their Ethical Framework for Good Practice, and I am committed to Continual Professional Development.

 My way of working is largely humanistic, with at its core Rogers’ Person Centred Counselling.
 Unconditional Positive Regard, Empathy and Congruence are the pillars of this approach.
 On this basis, I do integrate other therapeutic visions, in particular, Gestalt Therapy and Existential Counselling.
-The use of creative ideas and materials comes from my experience as a Steiner School teacher and former musician; Systemic Therapy and Mindfulness are not only used in my practice but are part of my personal development.
-Other approaches include Transactional Analysis, Solution Focused Approaches and Third Wave CBT.
+The use of creative ideas and materials comes from my experience as a Steiner School teacher; I also have a specific interest in sand tray therapy and music therapy.

 I believe that every individual is unique, therefore I use diverse techniques to meet each client’s needs in a flexible way.
 From talking therapies to more artistic techniques, clients have the possibility to explore their issues at their own pace.
 A holistic vision of the human being informs my practice, and I believe that our difficulties in life can always be seen from different perspectives: our inner development, external causes, our family dynamics, our biography, our attachment style and the way we form relations.
 Counselling facilitates inner processing and helps clients to find their own healing strengths.